isralduke/portfolio-11ty/src/projects/event-guide-app.md

 ### Overview

-SQL Saturday is an annual developer-focused event which hosts talks and presentations on various .NET, SQL, and other technical topics.
+<a href="https://sqlsaturday.com/2022-08-06-sqlsaturday1026/" target="_blank">SQL Saturday Baton Rouge, LA</a> is an annual developer-focused event which hosts talks and presentations on various .NET, SQL, and other technical topics.

 ### Target Audience